Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Experiments

-In addition to improved performance from the learned subsampling methods, we gain insight into which combinations of viewing angles are useful for estimating specific physical properties of a surface.
+In addition to improved performance from the learned subsampling methods, we gain insight into which combinations of viewing angles are useful for estimating a specific physical property.
 In Figure~\ref{fig:viewing_angle_selection}, the selected viewing angles from trained NVS and VB-NVS modules are shown for several tactile properties.
+Note, this visualization is per tactile property, not per material.
 The rows of Figure~\ref{fig:viewing_angle_selection} represent the viewing angles selected for a particular tactile property while the columns represent repeated experiments.
 Selected viewpoints for models trained to estimate sliding resistance (fRS) are consistently close in viewing angle space for both the NVS and VB-NVS methods.
 The distribution of viewing angles does not vary considerably across each experiment but the location of the distribution does.
 This suggests that the relative difference between viewing angles is more important for our objective than the global values of the viewing angles.
 The viewing angle selection is consistent with observations of prior work that angular gradients are important for material recognition \cite{zhang2015reflectance,xue2017differential,wang20164d}.
 Similar trends are observed for the macrotexture (mTX) viewing angle subsamples.
 The difference between the selected viewing angles for the mTX property is greater than those of the fST property suggesting that wider viewing angles are preferable to estimate macrotexture properties.